goabstract/git2go/README.md

 Updating git2go
 ---------------

-The git2go repo has been added as a remote under `upstream`.
 Updating git2go is as easy as fetching & merging the remote

 ```
 ❯ git fetch upstream